khushi028/skill_bridge_career_navigator/README.md

 5. Role-specific job description input — paste a real job description and get a gap analysis against that exact role rather than generic role profiles

 **Known limitations:**
-- GitHub analysis quality depends entirely on what is written in the resume — the LLM cannot fetch live GitHub data without real API integration
-- ATS scores are LLM-estimated, not based on a real ATS parser; they should be treated as directional guidance, not exact measurements
 - Resume PDFs that are scanned images (no text layer) will fail extraction — the app returns an error message rather than using OCR (Tesseract was excluded to reduce setup complexity)
 - Groq's `llama3-8b-8192` model has an 8,192 token context limit — very long resumes (4+ pages) may be truncated
-- The NVIDIA Qwen model can be slow or unavailable during peak hours; the Groq fallback handles this but if both are down, the user sees a "service unavailable" dashboard
+- The NVIDIA Qwen model can be slow or unavailable during peak hours; the Groq fallback handles this but if both are down, the user sees a "service unavailable" dashboard as fallback
-- No input sanitization on the GitHub URL field — a malformed URL is passed directly into the prompt